-People who take out a home loan usually sign a security instrument, either a mortgage or deed of trust.
-This document gives the lender the right to sell the property through a process called foreclosure if the borrowers don't make the payments or violate the agreement in some other way.
+People who take out a home loan sign a security instrument, typically either a mortgage or deed of trust.
+This document gives the lender the right to sell the property through a foreclosure if the borrowers don't make the loan payments or violate the agreement in some other way.

-In a nonjudicial foreclosure, the lender follows particular out-of-court steps to foreclose.
-State law spells out exactly what the lender must do to complete the process.
+In a "nonjudicial foreclosure," the lender follows specific out-of-court steps to foreclose.
+State law describes exactly what the lender must do to complete the process.